Ethanscuter/SimPGAN/README.md

 python main.py

-Note: you can change the hyperparameters in the main.py.
+Note: There are many pre-defined in hyperparameters in the main.py,and you can choose when run the code.

 ## How to visualize